Vheissu/acf-country-field/README.md

-Country Field for Advanced Custom Fields v4
+Country Field for Advanced Custom Fields v4 and ACF Pro (v5)
 =================

-A country, city and state field for Advanced Custom Fields v4.
+A country, city and state field for Advanced Custom Fields v4 and ACF Pro (v5).

-## A note on V5/Pro support
-I am currently working on a newer version which will work with ACF v5.
-Please be patient, it will be out shortly.

 ## Installation
 1. Extract the plugin contents into your wp-content/plugins directory